 MCA Boatmaster Fire Safety

 The MCA approved Fire Safety course is aimed at skippers and crew of small workboats and small commercial vessels.
-The course has been launched primarily to meeting the manning requirements of Workboat Code 3.
+The course has been launched primarily to meet the manning requirements of Workboat Code 3 and MCA Sport & Pleasure Code.
 The course also meets the requirements for those applying for their MCA Boatmaster Licence (BML).

 Description